-Jim’s mother, Bonnie, was the church choir director and piano player.
-As of this writing, she had retired only a few days before, after 61 years as choir director at The Ripley Church.
+Jim’s mother, Bonnie, was the church choir director and piano player for 61 years.
 Jim picked up the trombone as a fifth grader.
 His three sisters played other instruments.
 Two became music majors in college.

 One year, the Hunters entered a family contest sponsored by the Greenwich chapter of the Ohio State Grange.
 Jim played trombone, his dad played drums, his mom sat at the piano, one of his sisters played her clarinet, another played her French horn and Jim’s nine-year-old sister kept rhythm with sand blocks.
 They did three Irving Berlin tunes and went on to win the state prize.
 All four of the Hunter kids were high school valedictorians.

 It quickly becomes apparent in conversation with Jim that he has the gift of empathy.
 “My parents would comment on it.
 It would come out in ways, like when someone in my family would be judgmental of, say, a referee or a politician.
 As a kid, I would say, ‘Wait a minute – we don’t know what this guy’s day has been like.’
 I just figure, why be so negative?
 If someone’s acting out, they’re probably carrying a burden or dealing with something we don’t know anything about.”